bennieboj/BlishHud-Mounts/README.md

 You'll see extra logging and extra debug output on the screen like so:
   ![](./readme/debug_info_result.png)

 Then reproduce the issue in as little steps as possible.
+- If possible make a video of the reproduction.

+Report the issue on [github](https://github.com/bennieboj/BlishHud-Mounts/issues) or post on our [discord](https://discord.gg/jZ37WfsKxR):
-Add the latest log file and screenshots with the problem description.
+- Add the latest log file, screenshots and all other files together with the problem description.
 Logs can be found at:
-Documents\Guild Wars 2\addons\blishhud\logs (or a similar folder inside your Settings folder when running in portable mode).
+- Documents\Guild Wars 2\addons\blishhud\logs (or a similar folder inside your Settings folder when running in portable mode).

 ## FAQ